SneakBug8/nestjs-docs-ru/graphql/quick-start.md

 }),
 ```

-Alternatively, you are able to use class instead of a factory.
+Alternatively, you can configure the `GraphQLModule` using a class instead of a factory, as shown below:

 ```typescript
 GraphQLModule.forRootAsync({